 Note that this part of the Regulations does not apply to NHS medicinal products or services, passenger transport contracts or to contracts where you pay no more than £42.

 Contracts you can't cancel

 There are certain contracts that you do NOT have the right to cancel under these Regulations.
 You should check the list below before assuming you have cancellation rights:

 Take note that if you unseal goods after delivery that must remain sealed for health or hygiene reasons, unseal audio, video or computer software after delivery or mix goods with other goods after delivery so that they are inseparable (such as mixing sand with cement), you lose your right to cancel the contract.

-The Regulations give you the right to cancel a contract at any time and for any reason within the cancellation period.
+The Regulations give you the right to cancel an off-premises contract at any time and for any reason within the cancellation period.
 You also have the right to withdraw your offer to buy before the contract is made.